BramVanroy/spacy_conll/README.rst

                             be printed on standard output. (default: None) -c OUTPUT_ENCODING, --output_encoding OUTPUT_ENCODING
                             Encoding of the output file.
-Default value is system default.
+Default value is system default. (default: cp1252)
       -m MODEL_OR_LANG, --model_or_lang MODEL_OR_LANG
                             spaCy or stanfordnlp model or language to use (must be installed). (default: None)
       -s, --disable_sbd     Disables spaCy automatic sentence boundary detection.
                             In practice, disabling means that every line will be parsed as one sentence, regardless of its actual content.
+Only works when using 'spacy' as 'parser'.
+                            (default: False)
-Only works when using spaCy. (default: False) -t, --is_tokenized    Indicates whether your text has already been tokenized (space-seperated).
+      -t, --is_tokenized    Indicates whether your text has already been tokenized (space-seperated).
 When used in conjunction with
-                            spacy-stanfordnlp, it will also be assumed that the text is sentence split by newline. (default: False) -d, --include_headers
+                            spacy-stanfordnlp, it will also be assumed that the text is sentence split by newline.
+Does not work for 'udpipe' as 'parser'. (default: False)
+      -d, --include_headers
                             To include headers before the output of every sentence.
-These headers include the sentence text and the sentence ID. (default: False)
+These headers include the sentence text and the sentence ID as per the CoNLL format. (default:
+                            False)
       -e, --no_force_counting
                             To disable force counting the 'sent_id', starting from 1 and increasing for each sentence.
 Instead, 'sent_id'